JuliaMath/Interpolations.jl/docs/src/index.md

 scaled_itp = scale(interpolate(A, BSpline(Linear())), xs)
 ```

-We can also remove the scaling for further performance if 1-based integer indexing is sufficient.
+We can also remove the scaling for further performance if integer valued knots
+and regular grids are sufficient.

 ```julia
 itp = interpolate(A, BSpline(Linear()))